 What’s the best way to wear a promise ring?

+There are many unique promise ring designs and styles.
 If the promise ring is a pre-engagement ring, you may choose to wear it on the ring finger of your left hand as a symbol to others that you are in a committed relationship.
 Many people will wear their ring there and then replace it with their actual engagement ring when the time comes.

 However, some do not wish for their promise ring to be confused with an engagement ring, so instead they choose to wear it on the middle finger of their left hand or their ring finger on their right hand.
 This is an entirely personal choice.
 Many people will choose to wear a promise ring as a symbol of purity on their left ring finger as well, symbolizing their choice to wait until marriage.